KefronG/MovieDataGrabber/README.md

 # MovieDataGrabber
 Using multiple APIs to grab movie info such as posters, leading cast, directors, etc and storing data and data paths in a database.
+To use make sure movie file name is in formaat: Movie Title (Year).type